Fremantle Stuff > hotels >

-Mrs Pace's, later the Crown & Thistle, became the Victoria Hotel from about 1870, on the SE corner of Mouat and High, at 25 High St. The owner and licensee in 1888 was Patrick Hagan, who died in 1891.
-He left his estate to his brother James, who sold both his hotels (the other was the National) in 1893, and went to the WA goldfields.
+Mrs Pace's 1830s hotel on the SE corner of Mouat and High Street (now 25 High Street) later became the Crown & Thistle, and then the Victoria Hotel in the 1870s.
+The owner and licensee of the Victoria Hotel in 1888 was Patrick Hagan, who died in 1891.
+He left his estate to his brother James, (who is the licensee named in the PO directory of 1893) who sold both his hotels (the other was the National) in 1893, and went to the WA goldfields.

-The Victoria Hotel was sold again in 1898 and renovated and renamed the P&O Hotel, completed 1901.
+The Victoria Hotel was sold again in 1898 and rebuilt as the P&O Hotel, completed 1901.
 The verandahs of the 1901 building were restored in 2002, tho sadly it is still lacking its original clock tower.
-It is now NDU student accommodation.
+Until 2020 it was NDU student accommodation.

 Architects: Cavanagh and Cavanagh (1890s), Allen and Nicholas (1930s)